kiba/Writings/fac/chp23_contact.md

 An extremely pissed Atlasian ambassador stomped into our office demanding an explanation.

-We had to listen to him bitch at us and the queen of Mantle for thirty minutes straight.
+We had to listen to him bitch at us about the Queen of Mantle for thirty minutes straight.

 I was about to punch him in the face, but my lovely wife stayed my hand.